9 FAM 601.6

 a.
 (U) Posts Not Required to Send CAT I Files to KCC: Posts that have sufficient resources should scan their own CAT I file holdings at post.
 The Department has no objection to post back-scanning their own files if a cleared American oversees the process.
 While it would normally be appropriate to contract an American family member to complete this task as a short-term project, many of the decisions on what to retain will likely fall to an officer.
 The destruction of the original paper files should be witnessed by an American employee (direct hire or contractor).

 b.
 (U) KCC Scanning of Unclassified CAT I Files: KCC is prepared to perform back-scanning of every post’s unclassified CAT I refusal files.
 Posts that choose to have KCC back-scan their files should send an e-mail to KCCPostLiaison@state.gov with a detailed description of how many files it expects to ship for scanning.
 KCC will coordinate with each post to set an appropriate delivery schedule.

 c.
 (U) Culling CAT I Files for KCC: Posts must send only unclassified files to KCC, as there is no classified storage capability at the facility.
-Posts must carefully cull their CAT I files prior to shipping them to KCC for back-scanning.
-It is imperative that posts “scrub” the files since KCC’s contract personnel are not authorized to remove extraneous documentation from the files prior to scanning (and permanently electronically storing) them.
+Posts must carefully cull their CAT I files before shipping them to KCC for back-scanning.
+It is imperative that posts “scrub” the files since KCC’s contract personnel are not authorized to remove extraneous documentation from the files before scanning and storing them.

 d.
 (U) Shipping CAT I Files to KCC: